Region guideto Kakadu & Surrounds

 Passes and permits: All visitors to Kakadu require a park pass.
 Your pass includes entry to the park, ranger guided walks and talks, and interpretive materials.
 Remember to check the app available for download.
 It's easy to purchase your pass online.

-Stay connected: You’ll have so many photos of your time in Kakadu National Park that you’ll want to share everything on Instagram and Facebook.
-You can access free wi-fi at various locations around the Park.
+Stay connected: You will have so many photos of your time in Kakadu National Park that you will want to share everything on Instagram and Facebook.
+You can get access to free wifi at various locations around the Park.

-Plan ahead: Kakadu National Park covers a large area, so be sure to tell someone where you’re going, and take plenty of essentials like petrol, sunscreen, water, walking shoes, a hat and so forth.
+Plan ahead: Kakadu National Park covers a large area, so be sure to tell someone where you are going, and take plenty of essentials like petrol, sunscreen, water, walking shoes, a hat and so forth.